matinaghaei/Fuzzy-C-means-Clustering/README.md

 # Fuzzy-C-means-Clustering-Algorithm
-Using FCM algorithm to cluster points on a 2D plan
+Using FCM algorithm to cluster points on a 2D plane

 Clusters: